Intervention for Fatigue in HCT Recipients

 Usual Care

 Screening for eligibility will use the Fatigue Symptoms Inventory (FSI) average severity item over the prior week.
 Scores of ≥4 of 0-10 will be invited to participate.
-30 participants will be enrolled and will complete study procedures as outlined: - Baseline questionnaires. - Receive material from the Blood and Marrow Transplant Information Network describing common medical causes of fatigue after HCT and recommendations for management. - Questionnaires and surveys 3 and 5 months after enrollment.
+30 participants will be enrolled and will complete study procedures as outlined: - Baseline questionnaires. - Receive adapted material from the MGH Bone Marrow Transplant Survivorship program outlining common contributors to fatigue after transplant and recommendations for management. - Questionnaires and surveys 3 and 5 months after enrollment.

 • Behavioral: Usual Care